-- d) Where the Player has played Representative Football at any time within the last 24 months or been selected in a Development Squad within the last 12 months, and where the team which the Player intends Registering to play for with the New Club already contains the number of Representative/Development Players which is equal to or greater than the League/Competition Representative/Development Quota (see Definitions, p2 & 3). - 6) The League or NSWRL may grant a Transfer Permission or a Registration Permission which would otherwise breach this Policy in what it determines to be "Exceptional Circumstances".
-In all examples, applications for consideration of exceptional circumstances will be assessed in the context of the best interests of the game.
-These considerations are intended for use in providing some flexibility in the limiting of player movement in lower divisions rather than compromising the application of rules in Division 1 competitions, particularly with regard to Grand Final teams.
-For the purpose of this Policy, "Exceptional Circumstances" may include but is not limited to: - a) If the Existing Club is disbanded, merges with any other Club, or ceases to exist. - b) If the Player is a child of, or otherwise under the guardianship of, a person who has relocated their usual place of residence: - i) in connection with that person's employment; or - ii) for compassionate reasons; and - where the Player lives with that parent or guardian, and where as a consequence of that relocation, the Player would have to travel an unreasonable distance to play "home" matches in Competitions for the Existing Club. - c) If the Player is in a situation where his/her parents, guardians or family unit has separated, and where custody arrangements are in place in relation to the Player meaning that would be unreasonable for the Player to play for, or train with, the Existing Club. - 7) The only right of appeal open to a Player, Club or District League (together an "Appellant") in respect of any decision made under this Policy in relation to a Player is set out in this rule 7.
+- d) Where the Player has played Representative Football at any time within the last 24 months, and where the team which the Player intends Registering to play for with the New Club already contains the number of Representative / Development Players which is equal to or greater than the League/Competition Representative / Development Quota (see Transfer Policy Definitions and or Local League Quotas). - 6) The League or NSWRL may grant a Transfer Permission or a Registration Permission which would otherwise breach this Policy in what it determines to be "Exceptional Circumstances".
+In all examples, applications for consideration of Exceptional Circumstances will be assessed in the context of the best interests of the Game.
+These considerations are intended for use in providing some flexibility in the limiting of Player movement in lower divisions rather than compromising the application of the Policy in Division 1 competitions, particularly in regard to Grand Final teams.
+For the purpose of this Policy, "Exceptional Circumstances" that may be considered are: - a) If the Existing Club is disbanded, merges with any other Club, or ceases to exist. - b) If the Player is a child of, or otherwise under the guardianship of, a person who has relocated their usual place of residence: - i) in connection with that person's employment; or - ii) for compassionate reasons; and where the Player lives with that parent or guardian, and as a consequence of that relocation, the Player would have to travel an unreasonable distance to play "home" matches in Competitions for the Existing Club. - c) If the Player is in a situation where his/her parents, guardians or family unit has separated, and where court ordered custody arrangements are in place in relation to the Player meaning that would be unreasonable for the Player to play for, or train with, the Existing Club.
+Please note this does not mean living with a relative to facilitate the avoidance of the Policy. - d) If the relevant application for Transfer Permission or Registration Permission is accompanied by medical, psychological or other professional evidence which satisfactorily demonstrates that it would be likely to be of serious detriment to the mental health and wellbeing of the Player, if the Transfer Permission or Registration Permission (as the circumstances dictate) was refused. - 7) Club Right to Deny a Clearance: Under the terms of the Policy a Club may deny a Transfer if: